-How did you select these pilots?
+How did we select these pilots?

-Why only nine pilots?
+Why only eight pilots?

 Are these services going to be rolled out nationally?

 Analysing the success of these solutions has allowed us to understand what could work in other communities in the UK.
 All the parties involved in sponsoring this work (the banks, consumer groups and small business groups) were keen to find solutions that could be rolled out nationally.

 The experiences of the pilot communities helped inform the work of the Cash Action Group – supported by the major banks, consumer groups, Post Office and LINK.
 In December 2021 the Cash Action Group announced a new approach to keeping cash accessible in the UK.